Giving the gift of life through safe water.

 Water is a human right.
 Together we can help provide vulnerable communities with access to safe water and break free from the cycle of poverty.

 The collection of water and fuel is also a chore that disproportionately affects women and young children, reducing their time to generate income and attend education.
-Every water project is designed with the community at its heart.
+Deki’s Safe Water Programme is designed with the community at its heart.
 By working locally and sustainably, we create solutions that last - giving families the resources they need to thrive independently.

 Making a difference.